 Southwest Airlines is also known for its friendly, helpful, and motivated employees.
-In order to make that true, the company invests on practices and policies, focused on hiring members who really embody the brand’s message and are truly passionate about helping people.
+In order to make that true, the company invests in practices and policies, and focused on hiring members who really embody the brand’s message and are truly passionate about helping people.

 Southwest Airlines is oriented to a flexible business model, which is adaptable and suitable for quick changes.
 They are always looking for lower-cost and disruptive solutions, which helps them grow even into critical periods.

-This “proven strategy” is stated in Southwest Airlines’ website, through some outstanding such as:
+This “proven strategy” is stated on Southwest Airlines’ website, through some outstanding such as:

 - Carry the most passengers in the U.S.

 - Serve more than half of the top 50 U.S. metro areas